NickHoward1/ActiveDirectoryLab/README.md

 <h2>Project walk-through: Potential Phising Attack</h2>

 <p align="left">
-The below screenshots shows the SOC simulation enviornment and tools used to triage this alert.
-I assigned the alert and read the alert description as to why the alert was triggered.
-Next, I investiagted further and opened up the SIEM, using splunk to check the logs as well as copy and pasting the flagged link into VM IP/URL for analaysis which came back clean.
-After investigating I could confirm this is a false postive with no escaltion required, I followed up with a report and closed the case. <br/>
+The screenshots below show the SOC simulation environment and the tools I used to triage this alert.
+I started by assigning the alert to myself and reviewing the description to understand why it was triggered.

+From there, I investigated further by opening the SIEM and using Splunk to check the relevant logs.
+I also took the flagged link from the alert and analysed it in a sandbox environment using a VM (IP/URL analysis), which came back clean.

+Based on the log analysis and link check, I was able to confirm this was a false positive with no escalation required.
+I documented my findings in a report and then closed the case. <br/>

 <a href="https://ibb.co/spvfVPgP"><img src="https://i.ibb.co/V0W1qNLN/Screenshot-2026-04-27-at-10-58-08.png" alt="Screenshot-2026-04-27-at-10-58-08" border="0"></a>